quadrismegistus/litlab-poetry/README.md

 (11, 2) s|ww|s|ww|s|w
 (12, 2) w|s|w|s|w|s|ww|s
 ```
 Which is a more abstract representation of the metrical output.
+For more on what you can do with the objects stored in the ```poem.prosodic``` dictionary, see [Prosodic](https://github.com/quadrismegistus/prosodic) (especially the README there), as well as this [Documentation page](https://github.com/quadrismegistus/prosodic/wiki/Documentation).

 ### Get statistics from poem's parsing